-Academic dishonesty is any act of cheating, fabrication, plagiarism, abuse of resources, forgery of academic documents, dissimulation, or sabotage, and any act of aiding and abetting academic dishonesty.
+Academic dishonesty is any act of cheating, fabrication, plagiarism, dissimulation, and any act of aiding and abetting academic dishonesty.

 The following definitions are used for this policy.

 1. Cheating is using or attempting to use unauthorized materials, information or study aids in any academic exercise.
 Examples: copying homework, copying someone else's test, using an unauthorized "cheat sheet," etc.